lady-h-world/My_Garden/reading_pages/YinYang/ts2.md

 To check whether a time series sequence is stationary, Lady H. often applies 3 methods together:
 * <b>Plot the rolling mean and rolling standard deviation of the time series</b>.
 Ideally, if the rolling mean and rolling standard deviation appear to be constant, it means the data has constant mean and variation along the time, and highly likely to be stationary.
 But our judgement on being "constant" through visualization can be biased, we need to look into more details.
-  * To get a "rolling" value, we often calculate the value within a smaller time window, then moving this window along the time series so that we will get a list of values, such as the rolling mean.
+  * To get a "rolling" value, we often calculate the value within a smaller time window, then move this window along the time series so that we will get a list of values, such as the rolling mean.
 This smaller window is known as the "rolling window".
 * <b>Augmented Dickey-Fuller (ADF) Test</b> checks differencing stationary.
 * <b>KPSS Test</b> checks trending stationary.